MethodAtlas

 Different types of thresholds produce different bunching patterns:

 • Kink point: the marginal tax rate changes (the slope of the tax schedule changes).
 Bunching is typically modest because the incentive to adjust is proportional to the tax rate change.
-The income distribution shows a spike but no "missing mass" above the kink.
+The income distribution shows a spike at the kink and reduced density (missing mass) in the region just above it — agents from this region have relocated to the kink point.
+Unlike a notch, the density above a kink is reduced but not zero.

 The Counterfactual Density

 The is the distribution that would have prevailed in the absence of the threshold.
 It is estimated by fitting a polynomial of order pp (typically p=5p = 5 to 99) to the binned frequency counts, excluding bins within the bunching window [zδL,z+δR][z^* - \delta_L, z^* + \delta_R].
-The polynomial is then used to interpolate through the excluded region, and an integration constraint ensures that the total mass is preserved -- the excess mass at the threshold must equal the "missing mass" above it.
+The polynomial is then used to interpolate through the excluded region, and an integration constraint ensures that the total mass is preserved.
+For notch designs, this takes the form of a strict testable condition: the excess mass at the threshold must equal the missing mass in the dominated region above it.
+For kink designs, mass conservation is imposed as part of the polynomial fitting procedure.

 How It Differs from RDD